EliLillyCo/LillyMol/docs/Molecule_Lib/atom_typing.md

 This crude atom type sometimes works well in models.

 ### cc
-First applies the `complex` atom type.
+First applies the `complex` atom type (see below).
 If the molecule has no formal charges return that.
 For every atom that has a formal charge, perturb the atom type depending on whether it is positive or negative.